naga-framework/naga/README.md

 GOAL:
  - Keep it small, fast, less dependencies as much as possible,
  - NO PMOD,
- - Compiled module base for routing
+ - Compiled module for routing
  - Bring ChicagoBoss flavour to n2o framework.